ScilifelabDataCentre/serve-tutorials/Webinars/2023-Using-containers-on-Berzelius/container-demo-2/README.md

 Training complete.
 Training duration 0:01:29.179998
 ```

-We observe that this sample task took only 4.5 minutes to train for 10 epochs using a single GPU on Berzelius.
-The same training on a typical CPU notebook will of course vary but took us about 50 minutes for 10 epochs.
+We observe that this sample task takes only about 2 minutes to train for 10 epochs using two GPUs on Berzelius.
+The same training on a typical CPU notebook will of course vary but took us about one hour.

 Note that the model was saved to a pytorch archive file and the metrics and training graphs were created.
 ```